ladybug-tools/spider/solar-well/rad-viewer/README.md

 * Draws 'holes' correctly
 	* Uses _ad hoc_ rules to reorder vertices
+	* Appears to display the geometry of all the examples as expected (but may not complete on very large files )
+	* Maintains reasonable speed

 ## full screen: [rad viewer 8]( https://rawgit.com/ladybug-tools/spider/master/solar-well/rad-viewer/rad-viewer-8.html )